vpon-sdk/vpon-sdk.github.io/en/ios/ios.en.md

 ## Step2: Register as a Vpon Publisher
 ---
-[Register as a Vpon Publisher][2] first, and you'll get an account to manage your License Key for ad integration and your profit.
+[Register as a Vpon Publisher][2] first, and you'll get an account to manage your License ID for ad integration and your profit.

 ## Step3: SDK Integration
 ---